Tips to Unstick a Dog after mating

 If prevention doesn’t work and your dog does get stuck, don’t panic!
 There are a few things you can do to help them out.
 You can try pouring some vegetable oil or baby oil on the area, which will help them slide apart.
 If that doesn’t work, you can also try using ice packs or cold water to reduce the swelling.

-FAQs on Dogs Getting Stuck During Mating
+FAQs On Dogs Getting Stuck During Mating

 When a dog gets stuck while mating, it can be a tragic and embarrassing experience for both the pet and the owner.
 Thankfully, there are some things you can do to help get your furry friend unstuck.